make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [yaro24](https://github.com/yaro24) for contributing support for Jiahong ET-44W thermostat.
 - [point2start](https://github.com/point2start) for assisting with support for Atorch AT4PTW thermostat.
 - [maLLoud86](https://github.com/maLLoud86) for assisting with support for iSparkle Curtain Micro Lights.
+- [josvink66](https://github.com/josvink66) for assisting with support for Easybaby GS-801 infant formula maker.